TACJu/Compositor/README.md

 # Compositor: Bottom-Up Clustering and Compositing for Robust Part and Object Segmentation

-This repo contains the code for our paper [**Compositor: Bottom-Up Clustering and Compositing for Robust Part and Object Segmentation**](https://arxiv.org/abs/2306.07404)
+This repo contains the data and code for our paper [**Compositor: Bottom-Up Clustering and Compositing for Robust Part and Object Segmentation**](https://arxiv.org/abs/2306.07404)

 <div align="center">
   <img src="imgs/teaser.png" width="100%" height="100%"/>